MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-native-client-application.md

 # How to enable native client applications to interact with proxy applications

-You can use Microsoft Entra application proxy to publish web apps, it is also used to publish native client applications configured with the Microsoft Authentication Library (MSAL).
+Microsoft Entra application proxy is used to publish web apps.
+You can also use it to publish native client applications configured with the Microsoft Authentication Library (MSAL).
 Client applications differ from web apps because they're installed on a device, while web apps are accessed through a browser.

 To support native client applications, application proxy accepts Microsoft Entra ID-issued tokens that are sent in the header.
 The application proxy service does the authentication for the users.
 This solution doesn't use application tokens for authentication.